Chinese travel for Lunar New Year despite plea to stay put | Health

 Chinese are travelling to their hometowns for the Lunar New Year, the country's biggest family holiday, despite a government plea to stay where they are as Beijing tries to contain coronavirus outbreaks.

-The holiday, which starts Wednesday, usually is the biggest annual movement of humanity as hundreds of millions of people who migrated for work visit their parents and sometimes spouses and children they left behind or travel abroad.
+The holiday, which starts with Chinese New Year's Eve on Monday, usually is the biggest annual movement of humanity as hundreds of millions of people who migrated for work visit their parents and sometimes spouses and children they left behind or travel abroad.

 Some 260 million people travelled in the 10 says since the holiday rush started Jan.
-17, less than before the pandemic but up 46 per cent over last year, official data shows.
-The government forecasts a total of 1.2 billion trips this during the holiday season, up 36 per cent from a year ago.
+17, less than before the pandemic but up 46% over last year, official data shows.
+The government forecasts a total of 1.2 billion trips during the holiday season, up 36% from a year ago.

 “I know we are encouraged to spend the New Year in Beijing, but I haven't been back home for three years,” said Wang Yilei, whose hometown is Tangshan, east of the capital.
 “My parents are getting old and they are looking forward to seeing me.”
 The Chinese capital, Beijing, is tightening controls to contain coronavirus outbreaks ahead of next week's opening of the Winter Olympics, a high-profile prestige event.